 Dr Margaret Leighton

-Dr Margaret Leighton joined the School of Economics and Finance at St Andrews as a Lecturer (Assistant Professor) in 2015, with tenure since 2019.
-She holds a PhD and an MSc in Economics from the Toulouse School of Economics in France, and a BA in Economics, with minor in Environmental Studies, from Mount Allison University in Canada.
+Dr Margaret Leighton is a Senior Lecturer in the School of Economics and Finance at St Andrews.
+She joined the department as a Lecturer (Assistant Professor) in 2015, after completing a PhD and an MSc in Economics from the Toulouse School of Economics in France.
+She holds a BA in Economics, with minor in Environmental Studies, from Mount Allison University in Canada.

-At the School of Economics and Finance, Dr Leighton has taught EC1002 (Introductory Microeconomics), EC4425 (Impact Evaluation Econometrics), EC4419 (Development Economics), EC4403 (Health and Education Economics) and EC4510 (Economic Policy).
+At the School of Economics and Finance, Dr Leighton has taught EC1002 Introductory Microeconomics, EC4425 Impact Evaluation in Econometrics, EC4419 Development Economics, EC4403 Health and Education Economics and EC4510 Economic Policy.
 She has also developed and lead an interdisciplinary MSc in International Development Practice, which has been offered through the Graduate School for Interdisciplinary Studies since 2018.
-As part of that course, she has taught on GD5201 (International Development Studies) and GD5202 (Working in International Development).
+As part of that course, she has taught on GD5201 International Development Studies and GD5202 Working in International Development.

 Publications and Working Papers